This is no ordinary church

 St George’s was founded in 1864 – it was and remains the only Anglican church in Iraq.
 The present building was constructed in 1936 as a memorial to the soldiers of the British Empire who lost their lives in Mesopotamia during the First World War.

 For part of its history, St. George’s functioned as a church for expatriates, yet at present the congregation is entirely Iraqi.
-The Church stopped functioning after the first Gulf War until Canon Andrew White began conducting services there in 1998.
+The Church stopped functioning after the first Gulf War until it was reopened in 1998.
 As it had not been a functioning church for about 14 years, the building had been totally looted – not a pew remained.
 Many of the windows had been broken, the organ was removed, and the only church fixture that remained was the solid marble font.